Gov. Phil Murphy signs bill requiring all law enforcement officers to wear body cameras

 In the three years Middle Township police officers have been wearing body cameras, Chief Chr…

-It won’t be too big of a change in South Jersey, as local law enforcement agencies here are more likely to have body-worn cameras, or BWCs, compared to those in the central and northern parts of New Jersey, state data show.
+It won’t be too big of a change in South Jersey, as local law enforcement agencies here are more likely to have body-worn cameras than those in the central and northern parts of New Jersey, state data show.
 The technology has been widely used for almost a decade, with officials arguing they can work to increase transparency and accountability in police departments, and strengthen bonds between officers and the communities they serve.

 Results of a survey released by the state Attorney General’s Office in September show 70% of departments and agencies in Atlantic County have body-worn cameras, with Cape May and Cumberland counties at 85% and 80%, respectively.
 While other counties also reported high percentages, only 27% of agencies in Ocean County reported having body-worn cameras, with 40% in Monmouth County.